sp4c38/AWattPrice/backend/README.md

 ## Deploy

-Use `deploy.v3.sh` for deployment.
+Use `deploy-blue-green.v3.sh` for deployment.
+The script backs up `notification-profiles.json` to `backups/notification-profiles/` before it builds or changes anything on the server.

 Smoke test after deploy:

 ```sh
 curl https://api.awattprice.com/v3/areas/